Seismic Analysis Code 4¶

 The stacked version signal, which combines 100 noisy waveforms.
 This signal a much better signal to noise ratio, making the coda decay much clearer.

-Exercise: Write a SAC macro using addf to stack a given number of sine functions that have had high amplitude noise added to them (the number of records to stack should be input to the macro as an argument).
-Your macro should first use a do loop to generate the records using funcgen sine and funcgen random, add them together using addf, and write to disk.
-Then, use a do loop to read the files and stack them, divide by the number of records (use div <number> to divide the signal in memory by a constant number), and plot the data.
+to stack a given number of sine functions that have had high amplitude noise added to them (the number of records to stack should be input to the macro as an argument).
+Your macro should first use a do loop to generate the records using funcgen sine

-Note: Random number generators do not produce truly random numbers.
-Instead, they produce a deterministic sequence of numbers that follow the same distribution as a set of random numbers.
-This means that calling fg random repeatedly will always produce the same sequence of numbers, which is not what we really want here (note however that this gives us a way to reproduce any calculation using random numbers, so this is in many ways a good thing).
+repeatedly will always produce the same sequence of numbers, which is not what we really want here (note however that this gives us a way to reproduce any calculation using random numbers, so this is in many ways a good thing).
 To produce a different sequence of numbers each time, we need to provide a different “seed” to the random number generator, which will ensure that the deterministic sequence starts at a different place.
-This can be done in SAC by calling funcgen random 1 <seed>, where <seed> is an integer that should be different each time through the loop.
+This can be done in SAC by calling funcgen random 1 <seed>

-Signal Stacking Subprocess
+Signal Stacking Subprocess¶

 You can do more complicated things with stacking using the Stacking Subprocess.
 This gives you more sophisticated tools for aligning signals with different origin times so that they will produce coherent signals when stacked.
 We will not cover these time alignment tools in this class, but once you know the basics of how to stack signals using the subprocess it is not difficult to figure them out.
-To start a signal stacking subprocess, enter sss into SAC.
-Once you enter a subprocess, you will not have access to the full extent of SAC commands, so see the manual to know what commands are allowed.
+To start a signal stacking subprocess, enter sss

 Once you have started the stacking subprocess, you can stack waveforms in the same way as before, the only difference is the commands that you will use.
 Useful commands include:

-• First, to do a stack you are required to define the time window of interest by entering timewindow <start> <end>, which defines the window to be used for the stack.
-Only time values within this window will be read into memory, when you add additional files to be stacked.
+, which defines the window to be used for the stack.
+Only time values within this window will be read into memory, when you add additional files to be stacked. - To zero out the stack, enter

-• Once the time window is defined and the stack is zeroed, you can use addstack <file> to add a file to be stacked.
-This is the equivalent of addf within the stacking subprocess, but is different in that the original file in memory is not overwritten.
-This allows you to visually inspect the signals before performing the stacking operation.
+within the stacking subprocess, but is different in that the original file in memory is not overwritten.
+This allows you to visually inspect the signals before performing the stacking operation. - Once you have added files to be stacked, you can plot them by entering

-• Once you have added files to be stacked, you can plot them by entering plotstack.
+.
 This will show all of the files that have been added to the stack with their time axes aligned.
-If you have chosen a particular velocity model to align wave arrivals, the time axis will account for this correction, but since we are doing a simple stack here, it will plot all of the signals over the same time range.
+If you have chosen a particular velocity model to align wave arrivals, the time axis will account for this correction, but since we are doing a simple stack here, it will plot all of the signals over the same time range. - When you have added all of the desired files, stack them by entering

-• When you have added all of the desired files, stack them by entering sumstack.
-To see all of the signals, plus the stacked signal, you can enter plotstack to see the results.
+.
+To see all of the signals, plus the stacked signal, you can enterplotstack

-• To write the stacked signal to disk, use writestack <filename>.
+to see the results. - To write the stacked signal to disk, use

-• Finally, you can exit the stacking subprocess by entering quitsub into SAC, which will return to normal SAC functionality.
+into SAC, which will return to normal SAC functionality.

 This does essentially the same thing as the simple procedure outlined above for stacking files.
 However, the additional tools for defining time windows, the simple way for zeroing out the data in memory, and the ability to see the signals separately along with the stacked sum make the subprocess a better way to carry out stacking operations.